crhall-writing/crhall-writing.github.io/_poems/thunder.md

 date: 2026-05-18
 layout: poem
 ---
-and the thunder will break through the atmosphere
+and thunder will break through the atmosphere
 it will—whether you answer
 and it does, beautifully so
 pour through the eve’s glow